-- Students' right to participate or withdraw from the study was emphasized after reassuring them that their responses would have no impact on their grades. - Students were re- assured that the collected data would be treated with confidentiality and it would be used only for the purpose of the research.
+- Students' informed consent to voluntarily participate in the study was obtained after explanation of the research aim. - Students' right to participate or withdraw from the study was emphasized after reassuring them that their responses would have no impact on their grades. - Students were reassured that the collected data would be treated with confidentiality and it would be used only for the purpose of the research. - Students' privacy was respected.